chowdharysiddarth/PHP-Test-Xerox/README.md

 IMPORTANT : Pass the parameters (4) in the order specified.

-first parameter is the user name second parameter is password third is the repository url and fourth is the contributor name
+1. first parameter is the user name

+2. second is password

+3. third is the repository url

+4. fourth is the contributor name

 no -u and -p tag are required explicitly [handled in code]